egid/training/frontend/Javascript.md

 console.log(house.price);
 console.log(house.location.street);
-console.log(house.class)  					// Names of reserved words can be accessed with dot-notation console.log(house['display-online']);    	// Invalid names must be accessed with bracket notation
+console.log(house.class)  					// Names of reserved words can be accessed with dot-notation
+											// TODO: some browsers barf on accessing reserved words like this, right? console.log(house['display-online']);    	// Invalid names must be accessed with bracket notation
 ````